sugarverse/sugarverse.github.io/6_economy.md

 For now, these are the primary fees in the Sugarverse:

-- A 3% fee taken from successful sales on Sugarverse NFT assets
+- A 3% fee is taken from successful sales on Sugarverse NFT assets.
-- A 2.5% Royalties fee taken from every successful sale of the NFTs, which got Royalties
+- A 2.5% Royalties fee is taken from every successful sale of the NFTs, which get Royalties.
 - A 1% fee based on CNDY claimed will be charged in gCNDY
-- From the multiplayer rewards will be taken 7% as a margin from all buy-ins, paid in CNDY
+- From the Arena and VIB modes, rewards will be taken 7% as a margin from all buy-ins, paid in CNDY.

 ---

 ## Burning

-CNDY token has burning functionality.
-Sum of burned tokens is decided by the community.
+CNDY token has a burning functionality.
+The sum of burned tokens is decided by the community.

 ---